OPENDAP/combined/README.md

    	     --with-libdap=`pwd`/libdap4
     make -j9
     make -j9 install

+See the _TOMCAT_ section below if you want a running server (and not just the BES daemon.

 ### Comveniences

 I have defined an alias _update_ that will pull and recursively update all the